-3. Connect 1 and 2 and start personalizing
+3. Connect 1 and 2, then start personalizing

-You might think you are finished now, but no. You’ve got your basics covered, and there’s still much work to be done.
+You might think you’re finished now, but no. You’ve only got your basics covered, and there’s still much work to be done.
 However, that doesn’t mean that you can’t be proud of where you are now!
 You can sell your products online and you can be sure that all your information is standardized and correct.
 That’s quite a feat already!
 But there’s still work to be done.
-The foundation has been laid, time to start optimizing!
+Now that the foundation has been laid, it’s time to start optimizing!

-Make sure you don’t lose track of your other channels though!
-If you’ve noticed a softer tone-of-voice works better and update your website, update your other media too!
+Make sure you don’t lose track of your other channels, though!
+If you’ve noticed a softer tone-of-voice works better and update your website, update your other media, too!
 You could compare your brand to a person here.
 If a person treats you completely differently in certain situations, you probably won’t trust him or her.
 It’s the exact same for customers and brands.
-That is why consistency is key across all of your channels.
+That’s why consistency is key across all of your channels.